To Educate and Prepare for Life

 Friends is a social skills group for Middle and High School students on the Autism Spectrum that provides instruction in social skills, independent living skills, and community engagement.

-The Light House is growing again to meet the needs of post high school graduates (ages 17-22) with diverse abilities.
+The Light House is growing again to meet the needs of post high school graduates and transition age (17-22) students with diverse abilities.
 LH Works provides social and vocational experiences for job seekers who currently do not reach the benchmarks for competitive employment.
 LH Works empowers individuals to create their own pathways to employment and independent living.